 \begin{conjecture}[Hoffman's conjecture in positive characteristic] A $K$-basis for $\mathcal Z_w$ is given by $\mathcal T_w$ consisting of $\zeta_A(s_1,\ldots,s_r)$ of weight $w$ with $s_i \leq q$ for $1 \leq i <r$, and $s_r<q$. \end{conjecture}

 In \cite{ND21} one of the authors succeeded in proving the algebraic part of these conjectures (see \cite[Theorem A]{ND21}): for all $w \in \N$, we have

 This part is based on shuffle relations for MZV's due to Chen and Thakur and some operations introduced by Todd.
 For the transcendental part, he used the Anderson-Brownawell-Papanikolas criterion in \cite{ABP04} and proved sharp lower bounds for small weights $w \leq 2q-2$ (see \cite[Theorem D]{ND21}).
-It was already noted that it is very difficult to extend his method for general weights (see \cite{ND21} for more details).
+It has already been noted that it is very difficult to extend his method to general weights (see \cite{ND21} for more details).